KazChe/modus-intelligent-api/README.md

-# Modus Learnings for Make Glorious
+# Excuse Generator with Modus

 This project uses AssemblyScript and the [Modus](https://docs.hypermode.com/modus/overview) SDK to generate creative and humorous excuses.